-There’s some big shifts in the market at the moment which are affecting all mortgage advisors quite a bit, and one of the biggest trends is the growing movement towards self execution facilitated by comparison websites.
+One of the biggest trends is the growing movement towards self-execution facilitated by comparison websites.

-Now I am a fan of the internet and I even support the comparison websites as they do have a valid role to play.
-But Financial Advice and Mortgage Advice are not defunct because of them and I want to give you some points to consider in my posts this week.
+Now I am a fan of the internet; I even support comparison websites as they have a valid role to play.
+But Financial Advice and Mortgage Advice are not defunct because of them, and I want to give you some points to consider in my posts this week.

-This meant that he wouldn’t have to make the high payments but could do so if he wished, and for a businessman in the credit crunch that is a very useful option to have.
+This meant that he would not have to make the high payments; but could do so if he wished.
+For a businessman in the credit crunch, that was a compelling option.

 It’s a great illustration of how mortgage advice plays a very different role to a comparison site.